 We also studied the influence of the threshold distance on the RMSE performance of the proposed algorithms.
-Figure 4 shows a plot of the RMSE vs. threshold distance, for the $7 \times 7$ uniform grid example using adaptive neighborhood selection.
-It can be seen that there is an optimal threshold distance, $d_R = 0.5 \,\mathrm{m}$ , beyond which, no performance increase occurs.
-As $d_R$ is increased beyond this optimal value, more distant sensors are included in the cost function.
+Figure 4 shows a plot of the RMSE vs. threshold distance (marked by '•'), for the 7×7 uniform grid example using adaptive neighborhood selection.
+It can be seen that there is an optimal threshold distance, $d_R = 0.5 \text{ m}$, beyond which, no performance increase occurs.
+As d_R is increased beyond this optimal value, more distant sensors are included in the cost function.
 By the RSS measurement model, the accuracy of range measurements degrades quickly with distance, thus adding these far way sensors will not bring any gain to the estimation algorithm.
+Figure 4 also shows the behavior of the same quantities for the case of a naive weighting scheme: all measured distances have equal weights, while non observed distances have weights set zero.
+The worse performance of this simple scheme shows further evidence to support the claim that weights should be chosen adaptively to reflect measurement accuracy and further justifies the LOESS type weighting scheme (cf. (16)) adopted.